jonheller1/gcatdb/readme.md

 2. Download the file [exports/GCATDB_ORACLE.dmp](exports/GCATDB_ORACLE.dmp) into the above directory.
 3. Run this command to import the dump file: `impdp your_username/your_password/@your_database directory=data_pump_dir dumpfile=GCATDB_ORACLE.dmp REMAP_SCHEMA=jheller:your_username logfile=GCATDB_ORACLE_EXPORT.log`

 TODO - I plan to support other database formats in the future.
+For example, CSV files with import instructions for PostgreSQL.